osu-cascades/hdffa-food-finder/README.md

 ## To add new Data Fields:
 Example:
-Adding "Procurement" and Adding "Featured_Listing" to Partner Data)
+Add "Procurement" and "Featured_Listing" to Partner Data

-1.Create a new Model:
+1. Create a new Model:

 Example:
 Adding a featured_listing field to Partners:\